-FMT MSA.1/JCRE Management of security attributes
+FMT\MSA.1/JCRE Management of security attributes

 FMT\MSA.1.1/JCRE The TSF shall enforce the FIREWALL access control SFP to restrict the ability to modify the security attributes the Selected Applet Context to the Java Card RE (S.JCRE).
+Application note:

-The modification of the Selected Applet Context is performed in accordance with the rules given in [JCRE305], §4 and [JCVM305], §3.4.
+The modification of the Selected Applet Context is performed in accordance with the rules given in [JCRE222], §4 and [JCVM222], §3.4.